pandas-dev/pandas/doc/source/io.rst

 generate a hierarchy of sub-stores (or ``Groups`` in PyTables parlance).
 Keys can be specified with out the leading '/' and are ALWAYS absolute (e.g. 'foo' refers to '/foo').
-Removal operations can remove everying in the sub-store and BELOW, so be *careful*.
+Removal operations can remove everything in the sub-store and BELOW, so be *careful*.

 .. ipython:: python